lowRISC/opentitan/doc/rm/c_cpp_coding_style.md

 /**
  * Do something amazing
  *
- * Create a rainbow and place a unicorn at the bottom of it. @p arg1 pots of
+ * Create a rainbow and place a unicorn at the bottom of it. @p pots_of_gold
- * gold will be positioned on the east end of the rainbow.
+ * pots of gold will be positioned on the east end of the rainbow.
  *
  * @param pots_of_gold Number of gold pots to place next to the rainbow
  * @param unicorns Number of unicorns to position on the rainbow